 - come to a compromise.

-A successful negotiation involves the parties compromising on their position to achieve a desired resolution between the parties.
-Though it may not be the exact situation that each party initially wanted, a compromise between the two parties will help to resolve the dispute.
+A successful negotiation involves the parties compromising on their positions to achieve a desired resolution.
+Though it may not be the exact situation that each party initially wanted, a compromise will help resolve the dispute.

-If negotiation does not resolve the dispute, one shareholder can buy the other shareholder’s shares.
+If negotiation is not successful, one shareholder can buy the other shareholder’s shares.
 In other words, one shareholder will part with the company, thereby eliminating the dispute.
 In this situation, both shareholders will need to agree on a price for the shares.
-The parties may also decide to sell the entire company to a third party and go their separate ways, Alternatively, they may split the company and its assets in half.
+The parties may also decide to sell the entire company to a third party and go their separate ways.
+Alternatively, they may split the company and its assets in half.

 Mediation